Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/operational-notes.md

 ### Technical

-* cloud hosting and domain stewardship
+* cloud hosting and domain maintenance
 * storage for active and archival materials
 * research Git and repository infrastructure
 * Globus for data transfer